Trouv/bevy_pipe_affect/book/src/explanation/motivation-and-theory.md

 The `SystemParam` is even composable.
 The *factor* of the world that a system gets as input can actually be a larger product of system params.
 As in, it can be a tuple of other system params, which again, is what the sugar of multi-system-param-argument functions carmelizes into.
-Pipe systems also leverage this fact by composing the `SystemParam`s of two systems into one (this time using a `ParamSet` type to guarantee safe memory access).
+Pipe systems also leverage this fact by composing the `SystemParam`s of two systems into one.

 So far nothing about this is functionally impure.
 We have functions with two arguments and an output, the first argument is `SystemInput` which is parameterized by output of another system, the second argument is `SystemParam` which is parameterized by some data in the world.